 (c) in the event of an actual or prospective business asset transaction (such as any merger, acquisition or asset sale), any business partner, investor, assignee, or transferee for the purposes of facilitating such a transaction;

 (d) any relevant government regulators, statutory boards or authorities or law enforcement agencies as required by any laws, rules, guidelines and regulations or schemes imposed by any government to bodies and authorities.

 6.3 In exceptional circumstances, we may also be required to disclose Personal Data, where there are grounds to believe that disclosure is necessary to prevent a threat to life or health, or for law enforcement purposes.

 6.4 In some cases, we shall encrypt, anonymize, and aggregate the information before sharing it.
 Anonymizing means stripping the information of personally identifiable features.
 Aggregating means presenting the information in groups or segments e.g. age groups.

-6.5 We will also ensure that overseas organisations we work with observe strict confidentiality and data protection obligations, and shall ensure that any personal data transferred overseas will be made in accordance with the PDPA.
+6.5 We will also ensure that overseas organisations we work with observe strict confidentiality and data protection obligations, and shall ensure that any personal data transferred overseas will be made in accordance with relevant regulations.

 7. ACCURACY AND UPDATING OF PERSONAL DATA

 7.1 We will strive to keep your Personal Data accurate.
 You will be given the ability to review and update your Personal Data that we have in our possession.